AP govt serves notice for 'removal' of bungalow taken on lease by Chandrababu Naidu

 The notice comes close on the heels of the authorities beginning demolition of a conference hall -- 'Praja Vedika' -- built adjacent to the bungalow.
 The demolition started on Wednesday.

+Copies of the notice have been marked to the panchayat secretary of Undavalli, where the building is located, and the Guntur district panchayat officer.

+"As per Section 115 (3) of the Act, you are required to show cause why action should not be taken against the violations.
+If no response is received or if the response is found unsatisfactory, the preliminary order shall be enforced and you should abide by it," the zonal assistant director said in the notice.

-The hall was built at a cost of Rs 8.90 crore during Naidu's tenure as chief minister, essentially to conduct government conferences as there was no other facility in the state's new capital city.
+'Praja Vedika' was built at a cost of Rs 8.90 crore during Naidu's tenure as chief minister, essentially to conduct government conferences as there was no other such facility in the state's new capital city.

 After losing in the recent Assembly elections, Naidu sought to annex the building and wrote a letter to Chief Minister Y S Jaganmohan Reddy in this regard.